-It can be seen that the RMS values are below the threshold (3.6 metres) on all days.
+It can be seen that the RMS values are below the threshold (3.6 metres) on most days but there is one day where the error is larger.

-As well as the 95% and rms URE statistics, additional URE statistics are computed, including mean, 1-sigma and maximum values.
+As well as the 95% and rms URE statistics, additional URE statistics are computed, including mean, 1sigma and maximum values.
 Although not strictly required for the performance specification, these values can be useful for anomaly investigation.
-The range error statistics (in metres) for the period April to June 2021 are given in the table below.
+The range error statistics (in metres) for the period October to December 2023 are given in the table below.